GSL: General Sales Licence

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 In children ingestion of more than 400mg/kg may cause symptoms.
 In adults the dose response effect is less clear cut.
 The half-life in overdose is 1.5-3 hours.

 Most patients who have ingested clinically important amounts of NSAIDs will develop no more than nausea, vomiting, epigastric pain, or more rarely diarrhoea.

 Tinnitus, headache and gastrointestinal bleeding are also possible.
-In more serious poisoning, toxicity is seen in the central nervous system, manifesting as drowsiness, occasionally excitation and disorientation or coma.
+In more serious poisoning, toxicity is seen in the central nervous system, manifesting as drowsiness, occasionally excitation, hypotension and disorientation or coma.
 Occasionally patients develop convulsions.
 In serious poisoning, metabolic acidosis may occur and the prothrombin time/INR may be prolonged, probably due to interference with the actions of circulating clotting factors.
 Acute renal failure and liver damage may occur.